 We have all been there.
-You are ready to go outside to enjoy your water feature and you can hear your feature sucking air.
+You are ready to go outside to enjoy your water feature and you can hear your feature pump sucking air.
 Where did all of the water go?!
 Many homeowners find this frustrating and will often go to all the wrong places before finding the root cause.
-Below are the Top 5 places to locate a leak.
+Below are the Top 5 places to locate a pond or liner leak.
 We hope it saves you some time and frustration.
 And, of course we are available to do any repairs on your koi pond or water feature in Petoskey, Harbor Springs, Bay Harbor, Charlevoix, Boyne City, Bellaire and beyond.

 1. Dropped liner on your stream.
 This is a common problem.
 Check the perimeter of your stream for soggy spots.
 The leak will either be right next to the soggy area or a little up stream.
 Once you find the leak, lift your liner and support it with rocks and or sod.

 2. It hasn't been cleaned properly.
 Did you know that your pond can begin to build up sediment and that will push the water outside the liner?
 If you haven't cleaned your pond out or had it professionally cleaned this is a common problem.

 3. Your bio falls is drooping.
 If your pond builder put a heavy flagstone on top of your bio falls when they constructed it then it is likely your bio falls has collapsed or is in the process of collapsing.
 Lift your flagstone and see if water has been weeping or gushing out the backside.